 Tips for Perfect Air Fryer Prawns Pil Pil Pasta

 Marinating is key to a punchy taste.
-Even a short 30-minute rest in the fridge allows the spices and oil to infuse, but for the most flavour, marinate overnight.
+Even a short 30-minute rest in the fridge allows the spices and oil to infuse.
+But for the most flavour, marinate overnight.
 Don’t be afraid to adjust the spice levels to your taste.
-If you prefer a milder dish, reduce the chilli flakes, but if you love a fiery kick, add a little extra or even a pinch of smoked paprika for depth.
+If you prefer a milder dish, reduce the chilli flakes.
+But if you love a fiery kick, add a little extra or even a pinch of smoked paprika for depth.

 When cooking in the air-fryer, avoid overcrowding the basket.
 Give the prawns space so that hot air circulates around each one.
 This helps them cook evenly and develop a slightly crispy edge without steaming.
 Stir halfway through the cooking time for the best results.

-For the pasta, soaking it in boiling water in the same bowl used for marinating not only speeds up cooking but also lets it absorb some of the prawn marinade, giving every strand extra flavour.
+For the pasta, soaking it in boiling water in the same bowl used for marinating not only speeds up cooking.
+But also lets it absorb some of the prawn marinade, giving every strand extra flavour.
 Save a little pasta water before draining; adding it to the prawns helps bind the sauce and keeps the pasta silky and saucy.

 Finally, don’t forget the finishing touches.
 A drizzle of chilli oil, a sprinkle of fresh parsley, or a few chopped fresh chillies adds colour, heat, and freshness.
 Serve with crusty bread to scoop up all that garlicky, tomatoey sauce.
 It’s a small detail that makes a big difference.
 With these tips, your air-fryer prawns pil pil will be packed with flavour, perfectly cooked, and ready to transport you to the sunny Spain.